Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Discussion

 \subsection{How are representations learned by \ourmethod{} different from those by ERM?}

-In this section, we qualitatively and quantitatively inspect the differences between the interventional features learned by \ourmethod{} and baselines to understand how \ourmethod{} improves robustness against interventional distribution shift.
+In this section, we qualitatively and quantitatively compare the interventional features learned by \ourmethod{} and baselines to understand how \ourmethod{} improves robustness against interventional distribution shift.

-\textbf{\ourdataset{} dataset:} Robust representations of $\rvA$ change with $\rvA$ but not $\rvB$.
-We quantify this change using the Jensen-Shannon~(JS) divergence between the distributions of $\rvFA^{\text{int}}$ for a fixed value of $\rvA$ and changing values of $\rvB$. \cref{tab:jensen-shannon-div} shows the JS divergence between $P(\rvFA^{\text{int}}|\rvB=0, \rvA=a)$ and $P(\rvFA^{\text{int}}|\rvB=1, \rvA=a)$ (obtained through binning) for multiple baselines trained on \ourdataset{} dataset.
-JS divergence for an ideal robust model must be zero.
-We observe that $\rvFA^{\text{int}}$ learned by \ourmethod{} achieves the lowest JS divergence, indicating that $\rvFA^{\text{int}}$ learned by \ourmethod{} contains the least information about $\rvB$ among the baselines.
+\textbf{\ourdataset{} dataset}: Robust representations of $\rvA$ should change with $\rvA$, but not $\rvB$.
+We quantify their change with $\rvB$ using the Jensen-Shannon~(JS) divergence between the distributions of $\rvFA^{\text{int}}$ for a fixed value of $\rvA$ and changing values of $\rvB$. \cref{tab:jensen-shannon-div} shows the JS divergence between $P(\rvFA^{\text{int}}|\rvB=0, \rvA=a)$ and $P(\rvFA^{\text{int}}|\rvB=1, \rvA=a)$ (obtained through binning) for multiple baselines trained on \ourdataset{} dataset.
+JS divergence for a robust model will be zero.
+We observe that $\rvFA^{\text{int}}$ learned by \ourmethod{} achieves the lowest JS divergence, meaning $\rvFA^{\text{int}}$ learned by \ourmethod{} varies distributionally the least with $\rvB$ among the baselines.

-We can qualitatively examine the learned representations of the baselines by visualizing the spherical angles subtended by the 3-dimensional features on a unit radius sphere.
-We compare the distributions of inclination and azimuth angles of $\rvFA^{\text{int}}$ learned by \ourmethod{}-Resampled against the ERM baselines in \cref{fig:synthetic-feature-visualization}.
-Each row shows the distribution of the spherical angles for different values of $\rvA$.
-Distributions for different values of $\rvB$ have separate colors.
-These feature distributions for a robust model must change with $\rvA$ but not $\rvB$.
-We observed from the figure that the feature distributions of the baselines are affected by $\rvB$ and not $\rvA$ due to the dependence between $\rvFA^{\text{int}}$ and $\rvB$.
-However, the feature distributions learned by \ourmethod{} change with $\rvA$ and overlap significantly when $\rvB$ takes different values.
-Thus, models learned by \ourmethod{} perform more similarly to a robust model.
-Visualizations of the feature distributions of other baselines are provided in \cref{appsec:feature-visualization}.
+Since the learned representations were normalized to be on a unit sphere during training, we can examine them qualitatively through the histograms of the inclination and azimuth angles they subtend at the origin.
+We compare these histograms of $\rvFA^{\text{int}}$ learned by \ourmethod{}-Resampled against the ERM baselines in \cref{fig:synthetic-feature-visualization}.
+Each row shows the histograms for different values of $\rvA$.
+Histograms for different values of $\rvB$ are shown in different colors.
+Remember that the feature distributions for a robust model must change with $\rvA$, but not $\rvB$.
+We observed from the figure that the feature distributions of the baselines are affected by $\rvB$ more than by $\rvA$ due to the dependence between $\rvFA^{\text{int}}$ and $\rvB$.
+However, the feature distributions learned by \ourmethod{} change with $\rvA$ and overlap significantly for different values of $\rvB$.
+Thus, representations learned by \ourmethod{} are more similar to those of a robust model.
+Similar visualizations for other baselines are provided in \cref{appsec:feature-visualization}.